 - Visibility to all options/levers available to course correct (playbook)

-- Ability to do rapid trade off analysis for each option with financial objectives (scenario planning)
+- Ability to make rapid trade-off analysis for each option with financial objectives (scenario planning)

-- Consult/collaborate with other sub-plan owners in real time where necessary before decision to change plan (reduce variability across system)
+- Consult/collaborate with other sub-plan owners in real time where necessary before the decision to change the plan (reduce variability across the system)

 - Notify all other sub-plan owners of changes (early warning, synchronize)

-- Ability to move budgets to where the money is needed most to win the most important battles
+- Ability to move budgets to where the money is needed most to win the most critical battles

-- Scoreboard KPI Metrics that show the performance against plan in each market segment, and each functional area.
+- Scoreboard KPI metrics that show the performance against the plan in each market segment and each functional area.

-- Mechanisms to broadcast the Storyboards to broad organization to help drive and sustain right behaviors.
+- Mechanisms to broadcast the Storyboards to the broad organization to help drive and sustain the right behaviors.